armory/docs/content/en/docs/plugin-guide/pf4j-deploy-example.md

 title: "pf4jStagePlugin Deployment Using the Armory Operator"
 linkTitle: "Plugin Deployment - Operator"
 description: >
-  Deploy the RandomWait Stage plugin to an Operator-managed Armory instance
+  Deploy the RandomWait Stage plugin to an Operator-managed Armory instance.
 ---

-{{< include "experimental-feature.html" >}}
+## Overview of the Random Wait Stage plugin

 In this guide, you deploy the `pf4jStagePlugin` plugin from the [spinnaker-plugin-examples](https://github.com/spinnaker-plugin-examples/examplePluginRepository) repository.